How to celebrate Día de los Muertos in Guatemala?

 El Dia de los Muertos is a celebration that takes place every year on the first and second day of November throughout Latin America.
 It is a day when Guatemalans remember their dead loved ones and celebrate that they were able to be part of their family.
 It is believed that the souls of the people that have passed away return to Earth to check up on their families during this day.

-People celebrate it in a number of ways in Guatemala, according to their own family traditions.
-Some key characteristics are; spending time with family, visiting the cemetery where your ancestors are buried, putting flowers on the mausoleums, saying prayers for the souls of the deceased, communing with the dead at an altar (ofrenda), attending a kite festival, or enjoying traditional foods.
+In contrast, families in Guatemala visit cemeteries to clean and decorate graves, but the atmosphere may be more intimate compared to the lively celebrations in certain parts of Mexico.
+Some key characteristics of the family traditions are; spending time with family, visiting the cemetery where your ancestors are buried, putting flowers on the mausoleums, saying prayers for the souls of the deceased, communing with the dead at an altar (ofrenda) or enjoying traditional foods.
+Additionally, Guatemala emphasizes the kite-flying tradition during this time, symbolizing the connection between the living and the dead.

 Many will begin the day by decorating and cleaning the graves of loved ones, putting flowers on them, and sometimes, sitting and eating a family feast there.